jameslan/argparser.net/README.md

-An subcommand enabled option parsing library for .NET
+A subcommand enabled option parsing library for .NET
 =============